DanielBekool/clean-cms/README.md

 Resource edit pages (e.g., `EditPost`, `EditCategory`) extend this class to inherit these standard actions.

 By using these base classes, the project maintains a consistent structure across different Filament resources, reduces code duplication, and simplifies the creation of new resources.
 Developers creating new resources should extend the most appropriate base class (`BaseContentResource` for content types, `BaseTaxonomyResource` for taxonomies, or `BaseResource` for other types) and override methods as needed to define the unique aspects of the resource.

+### BaseCreateResource (`app/Filament/Abstracts/BaseCreateResource.php`)

+This abstract class extends Filament's `CreateRecord` page class and provides a base for the create pages of resources.
+It defines common header actions for create pages:

+-   A create action (`getCreateFormAction`).

+Resource create pages (e.g., `CreatePost`, `CreateCategory`) extend this class to inherit this standard action.

 ## 6. Template Hierarchy